mostafijur07/SimpleSnake.c/README.md

-# SimpleSnake.c
-My first simple snake program
+simple snake game in c